-- How might the Panguna Mine be considered a 'progress trap'? - In Devi's monologue from The Wrong Gods, she says, "I am sick to death of this system which requires one community to be destroyed for another to benefit."
+- How might the Panguna Mine be considered a 'progress trap'? - In Shakthi's The Wrong Gods, one character says, "I am sick to death of this system which requires one community to be destroyed for another to benefit."
 How do you see this dynamic affecting the people of Bougainville? - In her essay The Greater Common Good, Arundhati Roy argued, "India's poorest people are subsidizing the lifestyles of her richest."
 Are there any parallels between India's Big Dam Project and the Panguna Mines?